-Falcons crush Packers, advance to Super Bowl LI
+Falcons, Patriots advance to Super Bowl LI

 Falcons dominate from the start

-This was expected to be a shootout, but only one offense -- Atlanta's -- delivered.
+The NFC Championship Game was expected to be a shootout, but only one offense -- Atlanta's -- delivered.

-The Falcons, who have the top scoring offense in the NFL, dominated from their first possession, with wide receiver Mohamed Sanu scoring on a 2-yard shovel pass from quarterback and MVP candidate Matt Ryan.
+The Falcons, who have the top scoring offense in the NFL, dominated from their first possession, with wide receiver Mohamed Sanu scoring on a 2-yard shovel pass from Ryan.
 It was the eighth straight game Atlanta has scored on its opening drive.

 Green Bay, meanwhile, sputtered on its first possession, as Mason Crosby missed a 41-yard field goal.

-After a 28-yard field goal by Atlanta kicker Matt Bryant to make it 10-0, the Falcons' defense recorded its 10th consecutive game with a takeaway as cornerback Jalen Collins forced and recovered a fumble from fullback Aaron Ripkowski with 10:59 left in the second quarter.
+After a 28-yard field goal by Atlanta's Matt Bryant to make it 10-0, the Falcons' defense recorded its 10th consecutive game with a takeaway as cornerback Jalen Collins forced and recovered a fumble from fullback Aaron Ripkowski with 10:59 left in the second quarter.

 A few minutes later, Ryan ran in from 14 yards, his first rushing touchdown since 2012, to make it 17-0.